-OBJECTIVE ACTIVITY/DELIVERY SRTATEGY OUTPUT RESPONSIBLE UNIT

-To speed up the Apply for housing subsidies Application for subsidies Technical Services / Planning

-delivery process from the Provincial will be Office

-in the urban Department of Housing Done

-and rural areas Allocate subsidies to housing Subsidies are Technical Services / Planning

-programmes per agreed allocated to programmes Office

-subsidy allocation

-percentages

-Implement Housing Required number of Technical Services / Planning

-Development projects through houses are built to Office

-PHP the deliver the required reduce the backlog

-number of units.

-Establish Project Steering Project Steering Municipal Manager / Technical

-Committee in each housing Committees are Services

-project to oversee its formed

-implementation

-Assign an official to oversee An official is

-the rapid implementation of Assigned

-these projects as per time

-frames indicated on this

-housing Plan.

-Submit progress report to Progress report is Municipal Manager /

-Council submitted Community Services
+OBJECTIVE ACTIVITY/DELIVERY SRTATEGY OUTPUT RESPONSIBLE UNIT To speed up the delivery process in the urban Apply for housing subsidies from the Provincial Department of Housing Application for subsidies will be Done Technical Services / Planning Office and rural areas Allocate subsidies to housing programmes per agreed subsidy allocation percentages Subsidies are allocated to programmes Technical Services / Planning Office Implement Housing Development projects through PHP the deliver the required number of units.
+Required number of houses are built to reduce the backlog Technical Services / Planning Office Establish Project Steering Committee in each housing project to oversee its implementation Project Steering Committees are formed Municipal Manager / Technical Services Assign an official to oversee the rapid implementation of these projects as per time frames indicated on this housing Plan.
+An official is Assigned Submit progress report to Council Progress report is submitted Municipal Manager / Community Services